 Understanding payment limits with Bizum: what merchants should know

-As a vendor accepting payments through Bizum, it’s important to understand how its limits and regulations can impact your business operations.
-In this article you’ll get clarity on what the limits are, why they matter, and how to plan accordingly.
+As a provider that accepts payments through Bizum, it is important to understand how its limits and regulations can affect your business operations.
+In this article, you will gain clarity on what the limits are, why they are important, and how to plan accordingly.

 Bizum limits for businesses (vendors)